Digging Up The Bones,

 —Bret Anthony Johnston, author of Corpus Christi and Remember Me Like This

-Nothing stays buried in Dale Marlowe’s Digging Up The Bones In this series of linked stories, the Nash family comes roaring off the page; these are characters who struggle with the generational brutalities of the American working poor, and—in doing so—show us human nature at its weakest, at its most vulnerable and most raw.”
+Nothing stays buried in Digging Up The Bones.
+The Nash family comes roaring off the page; these are characters who struggle with the generational brutalities of the American working poor, and—in doing so—show us human nature at its weakest, at its most vulnerable and most raw.”

 —Peyton Marshall, author of Good House